 My Windows 8 upgrade is still on hold.
 If you’ve missed my previous posts, I tried upgrading via the download gizmo which at first said that I was good to go w/ Win 8 and the install process ended when it said that my PC was not compatible.
 I ordered a DVD but it has yet to arrive and we’re heading out the back-end of November.

 Apparently, I’m not the only one with compatibility issues.
 A story on CNN’s MONEY site tells a rather sad tale of the frustrations one guy is experiencing trying to upgrade his relatively new Lenovo Z580 laptop.
 Read the story and you’ll see that he’s not the only one with this sort of frustration.
-Many of the users experiencing problems migrating to Windows 8 report that their systems have completely crashed because of the upgrade. has not been so unlucky but still . . .
+Many of the users experiencing problems migrating to Windows 8 report that their systems have completely crashed because of the upgrade.
+Dr. Data has not been so unlucky but still . . .

 Users report that their apps consistently crash under Windows 8 while others report that some of their essential device and software drivers aren’t compatible between Windows 7 and Windows 8.
 This means that parts of their system aren’t working now even though they once did under Windows 7.
 One can imagine that this sort of thing might happen with home-brew systems that have been cobbled together with odd parts or off-brand machines from less than well-known manufacturers.
 No, these complaints are coming from users with new – or almost so – PCs from mainstream manufacturers/vendors.